MobilityData/gtfs.org/docs/en/about/index.md

+---
+title: About GTFS.org
+description: Learn about GTFS.org, its stewardship by MobilityData, the evolution of GTFS, contribution guidelines, and licensing details.
+---

 # About

 GTFS.org is the central documentation platform for the General Transit Feed Specification.
 This site and its contents are maintained by [MobilityData](https://mobilitydata.org/).